 - Educate students in culture, language, and technology, in order that they may be

 The 2019 program will be held from February 24 – March 24, 2019 and will include:

 - Pre-Departure Webinar in January

 - Four-week science & engineering research internship at Rice University

-- One-week Science & Technology Policy, Leadership and Mentorship study tour in Washington, DC and Lehigh University (Pennsylvania)
+- One-week Science & Technology Policy and Leadership study tour on the East Coast

 - English Language Conversation Classes (organized by Rice’s OISS)

 - Participation in cultural outings and events in and around the Houston area